The Intermittent Fasting Guide For Beginners is an article was written by Libby Jenkinson, MPS, and reviewed by Raphi Sirtoli, MSC

 As the name suggests, this is simply enjoying one meal each day.
-It is generally accepted this meal should be as nutrient dense as possible and based on low-carb healthy fat principals.
+It is generally accepted this meal should be as nutrient-dense as possible and based on low-carb healthy fat principles.

 This is not for the faint-hearted nor for those just starting out.
 Some people like to experiment with an extended fast such as 3 days or 1 week.
 The longest studied fasting period is 382 days (see reference below).
 Extended fasting is not recommended for long periods of time and without medical supervision.

 Believe it or not, there are a few things that you can consume even when fasting!
 Yay!

 - Clear liquids (you want to make certain that you are staying hydrated)